cncf/tag-observability/whitepaper.md

 ### Dumps

 In software development, core dump files are used to troubleshoot a program, i.e., a crashed process.
 Classically, the operating system, with the help of some configuration such as location, name convention or file size, writes an image of the process's memory at the time of the crash for analysis.
 In cloud-native, however, core dump files' collection of a large cluster can easily create a bottleneck in storage or even the network, depending on how the cluster's storage is attached to the cluster nodes.
 For example, processing-intensive applications could generate core dump files of double-digit Gigabyte size.
 In Linux-based systems, core dump files can be written anywhere via a global setting (/proc/sys/kernel/core_pattern).
 From kernel 2.6+, there is a new method of dealing with core dumps, with so-called core dump handlers.
 This means, in other words, that instead of delegating to the operating system the collecting of the file, the crashing process output is pushed to an application standard input, which is in charge of writing the file.
-For example, in Ubuntu-based distributions, this can be done with the support of both systemd or abort.
+For example, in Debian-based distributions, this can be done with the support of both systemd or abort.
 RedHat-based distributions use the so-called ABRT.
 As of today, the cloud-native community still needs help with collecting the core dumps.
 We want to highlight at least two main reasons: Compared to a system where the application developer had access to all knobs to configure name convention, size or even file collection location, in cloud-native, the role of application and infrastructure owners is less clear and therefore (privileged) access to global system settings is less accessible.
 Further, data persistence is inherent to cloud-native environments: A crashing application, e.g., a pod, needs assistance collecting its core dump file to be written to a persistent volume before restarting.
 An RFC of approximately six years (https://lore.kernel.org/patchwork/patch/643798/) requested namespaced core_pattern support in the Linux kernel community instead of having it as a global system setting.
 Also, the Docker community has an issue open with people around the same age (https://github.com/moby/moby/issues/19289) asking for core_pattern support in Docker.